GluuFederation/docs-clustermgr-prod/beta/source/deploy/index.md

 You will be taken to the `Add Primary Server` screen.
 It is called Primary as it will be the base for which the other nodes will pull their Gluu configuration and certificates.
 After Deployment, all servers will function in a Master-Master configuration.

+!!!
+Note
-###### Hostname will be the actual hostname of the server, not the hostname of the NGINX/Proxy server.
+Hostname will be the actual hostname of the server, not the hostname of the NGINX/Proxy server.
 If you selected the `Add IP Addresses and Hostnames to/etc/hosts file on each server` in the `Settings` menu, then this will be the hostname embedded automatically in the `/etc/hosts` files on this computer.

 ![Dashboard](../img/Cluster_Manager-06.png)

 After you click `Submit`, you will be taken to the Dashboard.

+!!!
+Note
-###### Here you can see all the servers in your cluster, add more servers, edit the hostname and IP address of a server if you entered them incorrectly and also Install Gluu automatically.
+Here you can see all the servers in your cluster, add more servers, edit the hostname and IP address of a server if you entered them incorrectly, and also Install Gluu automatically.

 Click the `Add Server` button and add another node or 2.
 Note, the admin password set in the Primary server is the same for all the servers.